Balaklaka/zephyr/doc/connectivity/bluetooth/api/mesh/blob_srv.rst

 Transfer recovery
 *****************

-If :option:`CONFIG_BT_SETTINGS` is enabled, the state of the BLOB transfer is stored persistently.
+If :kconfig:option:`CONFIG_BT_SETTINGS` is enabled, the state of the BLOB transfer is stored persistently.
 If a reboot occurs, the BLOB Server will attempt to recover the transfer.
 When the Mesh subsystem is started (for instance by calling :cpp:func:`bt_mesh_init`), the BLOB Server will check for aborted transfers, and call the :cpp:member:`recover <bt_mesh_blob_srv_cb::recover>` callback if there is any.
 In the recover callback, the user must provide a BLOB stream to use for the rest of the transfer.
 If the recover callback doesn't return successfully or does not provide a BLOB stream, the transfer is abandoned.
 If no recover callback is implemented, transfers are always abandoned after a reboot.

 After a transfer is successfully recovered, the BLOB Server enters the suspended state.
 It will stay suspended until the BLOB Client resumes the transfer, or the user cancels it.